 - 10. List the three criteria for approval of a live-in aide: - 1) Essential to the care and well-being of that person - 2) Not legally obligated to provide support to that person - 3) Would not be living in the unit except to provide supportive services - 11.
-List the three exemptions to the Social Security number requirements: - 1) Noncontending household members - 2) Current program participants who were at least 62 on January 31, 2010, and have not previously disclosed a SSN - 3) Household members who have already provided a SSN do not need to reverify - 12.
 List the verification requirements for each of the following citizenship categories: